crisaraoz/reactHooks_1/README.md

-# Some Small projects using and testing hooks
+# Some Small projects using and testing hooks in React